elbaum/CI-Datasets/README.md

 1. Relationship between BUILD, JOB, TEST SUITE: each build contains multiple jobs, and each job will execute multiple test suites.

 2. "Allow Failure" is a boolean variable for each job.
-If the job is set "Allow Failure = true", then even if the job contains some failed test suite executions, the job is still marked as Passed by Travis.
+If the job is set "Allow Failure = true", then even if the job contains some failed test suite executions, the job is still assumed as Passed by Travis.

 3. Job number includes build number and the specific job separated by a period.
 So, for example "33391.1" consists of 	33391 (build number) + "." + 1 (job number)

 ### Google Dataset

 Test Suite | String representing the test suite name.
 The names have been obfuscated but most of the directory structure (names separated by “/”) has been retained.